zyqin19/zyqin19.github.io/_pages/about.md

 ## Recent News:

+2024/10/02: A paper co-directed by me has been accepted for publication in KBS (中科院一区，IF：8.038).
+Congratulations to [Zhaohui Li](https://time.sdu.edu.cn/info/1069/2059.htm).

 2024/09/19: My doctoral thesis was awarded the Excellent Degree Thesis Award by ACM Jinan.

 2024/07/16: A paper co-directed by me has been accepted for publication in ACM MM'25 (CCF A).
 Congratulations to [Chen Lu](https://time.sdu.edu.cn/info/1069/2056.htm).